 Once registered, students are given an advisor.
 The Assessment and Counseling Department offers training for advisors by department or to individuals.
-Students and advisors use educational planners262 which are found on each major's webpage within MyGCC.
-Students are encouraged to visit their advisors or counselors at least once per semester.
-Academic advising is part of the job specifications263 of faculty.
+Students and advisors use educational planners159 which are found on each major's webpage within mygcc.
+Students are encouraged to visit their advisors or counselors.
+Academic advising is part of the job specifications160 of faculty.

 The Practical Nursing program is the only program with an entrance exam.
 Parameters of this exam are handled by the Allied Health Department.
-The requirements for admissions to the program are printed on the schedule of classes each semester.
+The requirements for admissions to the practical nursing program are printed on the schedule of classes each semester.
 The College catalog and website also contain information on admissions requirements.

-The selection process264 for the Practical Nursing265 cycle is based on:
+The selection process161 for the practical nursing162 cycle is based on: